petrushchako/certification/AWSMastersCertification/CLF-C02/ExamTips.md

 - To monitor application logs, you can create a `CloudWatch Log group` and send application logs to created group using AWS SDK.
 - Undesrtand how `Tags` can help you sort and visualize your cloud resources on AWS.
 - `Systems Manager` allow you to track resource groups and perform automated actions.
+- `AWS Health Dashboard` or `Health API` are used to monitor services health
+- `Trusted Advisor` is the best practice monitoring suggestion tool.